 The Company's property interests in the United States make it subject to foreign currency fluctuations which may adversely affect the Company's financial position, results of operations and cash flows.
 The Company is affected by changes in exchange rates between the Canadian Dollar and foreign functional currencies.
 The Company does not use hedging instruments to mitigate the financial statement or cash flow risks associated with fluctuations in exchange rates.

 Credit risk

-The Company's cash and cash equivalents are held in large Canadian and United States financial institutions.
-The Company does not have any asset-backed commercial paper in its short-term investments.
+The Company's cash is held in large Canadian and United States financial institutions.
+The Company does not have any short-term investments.

 Liquidity risk